The legendary city that never sleeps, New York is a sparkling world of its own

 - Bagels – try the hand-rolled bagels at Absolute Bagels or stop in at Murray’s, a New York breakfast staple for the locals.

 - Shake Shack – The home-grown hamburger phenomenon is an absolute necessity.
-With several flavours of custard shakes, soft burger buns and perfectly crispy fries, you’ll be craving Shake Shack for months afterward.
+With several flavours of custard shakes, soft burger buns and perfectly crispy fries, you’ll be craving Shake Shack for months afterwards.

 - Pizza – Around every corner in New York is a pizza shop, but you can’t leave the city without going to Joe’s Pizza, where the walls are lined with photos of celebrities that have stopped by, or Artichoke Pizza, where one slice of their famous pies will cure your hunger for hours.